lullaby6/http-event/README.md

     - `he-url`: Specifies the URL for the HTTP request.
     - `he-method`: Specifies the HTTP method (default is GET).
+    - `he-status-code`: Specifies the expected Status Code of the Response.
     - `he-authentication`: Adds an authentication header.
     - `he-authorization`: Adds an authorization header.
     - `he-headers`: Provides additional headers in JSON format.